-Issue Commentary Auditor view Our testing of £95.5m of Investments held as at 31 March 2022 note that a total of £33m were with borough council counterparties that had issued S114 notices in the last couple of years (S114 notice indicates expenditure of the authority incurred in a financial year is likely to exceed the resources (including sums borrowed) available to it to meet that expenditure) We challenged management over accuracy of the valuation of these investments.
+l ssue Commentary Auditor view Page 54 resources (including sums borrowed) available to it to meet that expenditure) We challenged management over accuracy of the valuation of these investments.
 We note: The Council's lending arrangements to counterparties include taking independent advice from Arlingclose Ltd Two investments totalling £18m had been repaid during 2022/23 and were not renewed with the counterparty.
 Based on independent advice, the two counterparty are suspended from the list of parties it can lend funds to.
 The balance of £15m was rolled over during 2022/23 in two tranches (£10m before the S114 notice was issue and £5m after the notice was issued).
 We gained assurance over accuracy of the valuation of these investments held with counterparties.
-Working papers and cleansing of data Some income, expenditure balance sheet took longer to audit due to the significant number of contra entries and small value of items within the population resulting in larger than expected samples for testing Where both credit and debit items within an item of balance for testing are material, we are required to test both debit and credit items separately, doubling sample sizes in many cases.
+V Vorking papers and cleansing of data For example, in our testing of 'Fees and Charges income' with a balance of Recommend management continue to review • Some income, expenditure balance sheet took longer to audit due to the significant number of contra entries and small value of items within the population resulting in larger than expected samples for testing £218m from which we sampled: The population listing included credit balances of £380m and debits of £162m.
+Contra entries which net to nil amounted to £101m across 12,500 and cleanse individual population listings for sample testing. • Where both credit and debit items within an item of balance for testing are material, we are required to test both debit and credit items separately, doubling sample sizes in many cases.
 The impact results in additional time and cost to the audit.
-For example, in our testing of 'Fees and Charges income' with a balance of £218m from which we sampled: The population listing included credit balances of £380m and debits of £162m.
-Contra entries which net to nil amounted to £101m across 12,500 individual lines.
+Contra entries which her to hir amounted to Florin across 12,000 individual lines.
 Additionally, within the residual balance for testing (net of contra entries), there was over 41,000 individual lines of income with a value of £100 or less with a combined total of £740k.
 More that 85% of these lines were income and debit transactions of £30 or less each.
-Recommend management continue to review and cleanse individual population listings for sample testing.